lissalad/wish-4/README.md

 # Wish4

-Website built to hold and organize wishlists, linking to different sites so that all can be stored in one place
+Website built to hold and organize wishlists, linking to different sites so that all can be stored in one place.

 ## Getting Started